Information Technology Request For Proposals

 The COMET wishes to replace several similar, but non-overlapping technologies, and add several functionalities to our ITS system including automated passenger counters, more robust reporting, and an integrated bus stop inventory.
-Following Moore’s Law, technology has changed dramatically in the five or ten years since Authority procured many of the technologies in use today.
-At present we have Clever Devices for operations-facing on-time performance and automated announcements; Transloc for customer-facing AVL and GTFS feed production; and Illuminator destination and passenger signs.
-Unrelated to this RFP, Authority uses GenFare Fast Fare fareboxes and Passport for smart phone fare payment, which is integrated with the GFI system.
+Following Moore’s Law, technology has changed dramatically in the five or ten years since The COMET procured many of the technologies in use today.
+The COMET uses Clever Devices for operations-facing on-time performance and automated announcements; TransLoc for customer-facing AVL and GTFS feed production; and Illuminator destination and passenger signs.
+Unrelated to this RFP, The COMET uses GenFare Fast Fare fareboxes and Passport for smart phone fare payment, which is integrated with the Genfare system.
 The Offeror will provide all of the following in an integrated, open-source application programming interface (API), cloud-based system:

-- Automated vehicle locator for customer/passenger tracking of vehicles on an application available on Apple and Adroid devices;
+- Automated vehicle locator for customer/passenger tracking of vehicles on an application available on Apple and Android devices;

 - Automated vehicle locator for operations staff to track on-time performance and provide reports of same;